Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ## Exercising an option

-We have transferred some of our Option tokens to Bob, and as long as it is within the exercise window defined for this option type (on or after `exerciseTimestamp`, before `expiryTimestamp`), he can exercise his some or all of his position.
+We have transferred some of our Option tokens to Bob, and as long as it is within the exercise window defined for this option type (on or after `exerciseTimestamp`, before `expiryTimestamp`), he can exercise some or all of his position.

 Let's imagine for this example that the position is in-the-money, and Bob wants to exercise his options.
 This is done by calling the [`exercise`](/docs/clear-contracts/#exercise) function.
 The result is that Bob's 4 Option tokens are burned, the required amount of the exercise asset (4 * 2100e6 USDC) is transferred in to the Clearinghouse from Bob, and the correct amount of the underlying asset (4 * 1e18 WETH) is transferred out from the Clearinghouse to Bob.